vpayno/exercism-workspace/go/armstrong-numbers/armstrong-doc.md

 import "armstrong"
 ```

-Package armstrong checks that a number is an Armstrong number\.
+Package armstrong checks that a number is an Armstrong number.

 ## Index